1885 - 1916

 Panel Ref: VII.M.6

 George was born in Liverpool in 1890 the only surviving child of Frank Henry Wiseman and his wife Alice (née Capon).
-Frank, a pork butcher from Enfield, Middlesex, and Alice, born in Suffolk, married at St Paul's Church in Liverpool in 1885.
+Frank, a pork butcher from Enfield, Middlesex, and Alice, born in Suffolk, married on the 11th October 1885 at St Paul's Church in Liverpool.
+Frank was a 35 year old pork butcher of Union Street, his father, George, was a gardener, whilst Alice was aged 28 of Highfield Street, her father, Samuel, was a gamekeeper.
 They had three children, all born in Liverpool.
 Frank Ernest was born in 1886 but sadly died at a few months old in Edmonton, Middlesex.
 Perhaps Frank and Alice were visiting relatives at the time.
 A daughter, Rose Alice, was born in 1887 but also died in infancy.
-Alice suffered yet more loss when her husband Frank died at the age of 29, before the birth of George, who was baptised in St. Augustine's Church, Everton, on 04th May 1890.
+Alice suffered yet more loss when her husband Frank died at the age of 29, before the birth of George, who was baptised in St. Augustine's Church, Everton, on the 04th May 1890, his father, was a deceased butcher of 13 Eastbourne Street.

 At the time of the 1891 Census, Alice and George aged 1, are at 18 Nevin Street, off West Derby Road, Liverpool.
-Alice is a cap machinist.
+Alice is a cap machinist, born in Little Glemham, Suffolk.

 "Attack on the Messines Ridge by the Second Army, this battalion and the 2nd Bedfordshire Regt holding the line on the left flank of the attack.
 Immediately after zero (3.10 a.m.) four patrols under 2nd Lieuts J. Ross, G.W.
 Sharples, A.S.
 Calvert, C.W.
 Cackett.
 The first patrol under 2nd Lieut Ross got to within 40 yards of the German front line.
 2nd Lt Ross then left his patrol and went forward to reconnoitre.
 In climbing over the parapet he found that the front line was strongly held.
 With great difficulty he got his patrol back to our front line having suffered only 1 casualty (wounded).
 The report was immediately sent in with the result that artillery commenced to bombard the enemy front line.
 The other three patrols were unable to get far owing to the heavy enemy machine gun and rifle fire.
 One patrol leader, 2nd Lt.
 Sharples, was killed and his patrol suffered casualties, 2 OR killed and 4 OR wounded.
 In 2nd Lt.
 Calvert’s patrol 1 OR was killed.
 During the day repeated reports were received of the progress of the attack on the right and late in the afternoon reports were received that most of the objectives had been reached.”

 The three Other Ranks killed during this action were Pte 52098 Alfred Jackson, Pte 204299 George Wiseman, and Pte 23106 Samuel McIlroy.
-They lie together in Railway Dugout Burial Ground at Zillebeke.
+They rest together in Railway Dugout Burial Ground at Zillebeke.

 George's headstone bears the epitaph:"AT REST"